abdelkimo/or-tools/doc_sources/MANUAL/source/manual/LS.rst

     ..  [#watch_out_for_quantic_computers] But watch out for the next generation of computers: computers based on quantum mechanics!

+    ..  topic:: What do we mean by a *garantee* on the solution?

+        Blibli

 ..  rubric:: Overview:

 ..  only:: draft